SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Invasive plants have been identified as major contributing factors for the decline of ....
 The relationship between a diet high in fats and poor health has been widely investigated (Smith, 1985, Jones, ...)

-## Writing About the Past
+## For reference to single investigations or publications in the past the simple past tense is used

-> For reference to single investigations or publications in the past the simple past tense is used
+↑ Writing About the Past

 In 1975, Smith et al. published a paper in which they described ...
 In 1990, Patel et al. demonstrated that replacement of H2O with heavy water led to ...